 MDQ Infection Control Measures – COVID-19

 The World Health Organisation has declared the coronavirus (COVID-19) a pandemic requiring a global coordinated effort.
-There is currently no vaccine available for this new virus and symptoms can include fever, flu-like symptoms such as coughing, sore throat and fatigue and/or shortness of breath.
+Symptoms can include fever, flu-like symptoms such as coughing, sore throat and fatigue and/or shortness of breath.

 Muscular Dystrophy Queensland is concerned for the welfare of our community living with muscle wasting conditions, particularly those whose immune systems are suppressed and those with compromised respiratory and/or cardiac function, who we believe may be at a higher risk of developing complications should they contract COVID-19.